Non-backtracking Graph Neural Networks

 \section{Abstract}

-The celebrated message-passing updates for graph neural networks allow the representation of large-scale graphs with local and computationally tractable updates.
-However, the local updates suffer from backtracking, i.e., a message flows through the same edge twice and revisits the previously visited node.
-Since the number of message flows increases exponentially with the number of updates, the redundancy in local updates prevents the graph neural network from accurately recognizing a particular message flow for downstream tasks.
-In this work, we propose to resolve such a redundancy via the non-backtracking graph neural network (NBA-GNN) that updates a message without incorporating the message from the previously visited node.
-We further investigate how NBA-GNN alleviates the over-squashing of GNNs, and establish a connection between NBA-GNN and the impressive performance of non-backtracking updates for stochastic block model recovery.
-We empirically verify the effectiveness of our NBA-GNN on long-range graph benchmark and transductive node classification problems. { \thefootnote \footnote{{$^{\dag}$ Equal Contribution.}}}
+The celebrated message-passing updates for graph neural networks allow representing large-scale graphs with local and computationally tractable updates.
+However, the updates suffer from backtracking, i.e., a message flowing through the same edge twice and revisiting the previously visited node.
+Since the number of message flows increases exponentially with the number of updates, the redundancy in local updates prevents the graph neural network from accurately recognizing a particular message flow relevant for downstream tasks.
+In this work, we propose to resolve such a redundancy issue via the non-backtracking graph neural network (NBA-GNN) that updates a message without incorporating the message from the previously visited node.
+We theoretically investigate how NBA-GNN alleviates the over-squashing of GNNs, and establish a connection between NBA-GNN and the impressive performance of non-backtracking updates for stochastic block model recovery.
+Furthermore, we empirically verify the effectiveness of our NBA-GNN on the long-range graph benchmark and transductive node classification problems. { \thefootnote \footnote{{$^{\dag}$ Equal Contribution, $^{\ddag}$ Co-corresponding author.}}}